-- (i) In 2008, the Parent Company established OOHL as a 100% subsidiary, registered in the Cayman Islands.
+(i) In 2008, the Parent Company established OOHL as a 100% subsidiary, registered in the Cayman Islands.
 OOHL has 100% holding interest in OOBL, which further holds 7% shares of MOL PLC, a company listed in Hungary, designated as an investment at fair value through profit or loss.
-The purchase price per share was HUF 1,577 and the market price per share as at 31 December 2021 was HUF 2,520 (2020: HUF 2,190).
-The investment was disposed off subsequent to the year end at a purchase consideration approximating the carrying value as at 31 December 2021. - (ii) During 2012, Mazoon BV, a 100% subsidiary, acquired 15% shares in Redes Energéticas Nacionais, SGPS, S. A (REN).
-During the year ended 31 December 2021, the investment in REN was disposed of at a consideration of RO 82.4 million.
+The investment was disposed off subsequent to financial year 2021 end at a purchase consideration approximating the carrying value as at 31 December 2021.